bkudler/WavesetTransformer-ForTrevorWishart/README.md

 # WavesetTransformer-ForTrevorWishart
 All the waveset transformations described by Trevor Wishart

-questions, comments, suggestions welcomed bkudler@gmail.com or in the discussion tab here.
+questions, comments, suggestions welcomed bkudler@gmail.com or in the issues tab here.